Table of contents

 The ministry has about 350 staff working on development, 31% of which are in country offices and embassies abroad.

 New Zealand’s Auditor-General occasionally reviews New Zealand’s contributions to the 2030 Agenda and sustainable development.
-Most recently, this included in 2024 a follow-up to the 2021 review of the Government’s Preparedness to Implement the Sustainable Development Goals.
+Most recently, this included a 2025 review of the management of New Zealand’s climate finance investment in the Pacific.

 CSOs active in development co-operation, humanitarian assistance and global citizenship education co‑ordinate under the umbrella body, the Council for International Development.